Early learning and childcare inspections

 4. Guidance on issuing pre-inspection questionnaires

 Head of setting guide for issuing pre-inspection questionnaires

 An important aspect of the inspection is for key stakeholders to be given the opportunity to provide their views of the setting.
 To gather the views of parents, staff and partners we ask the head of setting to issue a pre-inspection questionnaire to these stakeholders.
 You’ll find a sample of the questionnaires below.

 Within the email notifying you of the inspection, you will find a number of links to an online survey which holds the pre-inspection questionnaires.
-The links you will receive are set out below.
+The questionnaires are issued to the following groups of people.